lctr/wysk/compiler/lexer/README.md

 This library encompasses the lexical analysis phase of the compiler's front end.

 # Lexical Syntax
+The following describes the kinds of lexemes recognized by the lexer.
+Note that not *all* of the left-hand-side lexeme kinds correspond to their own lexical token when lexing source input.

 ```
 Program := (Lexeme | Whitespace)*